By Amy Gorin, MS, RDN

-After munching on buttery trail mix, chomping on one cheese appetizer too many, and wolfing down rich desserts at least once or twice a week since Thanksgiving, you might actually be craving a nutrient-packed dish that's light on the stomach.
+After munching on buttery trail mix, chomping on one cheese appetizer too many, and wolfing down rich desserts at least once or twice a week, you might actually be craving a nutrient-packed dish that's light on the stomach.

 But since the holiday season isn't typically synonymous with healthy eating, how can you

-celebrate all the festivities and still show your body some much-needed love with good-for-you
+celebrate all the festivities and still show your body much-needed love with good-for-you

-I'm going to be serving up many of these recipes at my holiday-themed birthday party (yes, I'm a Christmas baby!) this weekend.
-Start taking notes now, especially since we're in the holiday homestretch!
+I'm going to be serving up many of these recipes at my own holiday-themed parties, even if they happen over Zoom this year!
+Start taking notes now, especially since we're in the holiday homestretch.